 Living in Unity

 This psalm talks about the goodness of brothers and sisters in the body of Christ living together in unity.
 It’s the Holy Spirit living in and through us who enables us to demonstrate that kind of love for one another.
-May we fill our hearts with His Word and do it well out of a desire to please Him.
+May we fill our hearts with His Word out of a desire to please Him and live well with others.

 Proverbs 29.6: